CMC-QCL/R-Data-Wrangling-L2-Workshop/data-wrangling.md

 Hands-On 4
 ====================================================
 What are the three highest CO2 uptake cases?
-(Hint: desc function)

 ```r
 #_FILL-IN_# # your work here